currentlycrafting/CraftLang-Toy-Compiler---Pseudo-Language-with-REPL/README.md

 ## Features

 -   **Variable Management**: Assign and manipulate integers, floats, strings, and expressions.
-Supports local and global scope.
+Supports local and global scope

 -   **Function Definitions & Calls**: Define functions with parameters, return values, and nested statements.
-Handles the function call stack.
+Handles the function call stack

 -   **Loops & Repeat Statements**: Use `repeat <count> times ... end` loops to execute Abstract Syntax Tree (AST) blocks multiple times

--   **Return Statements**: Functions can return values using the `return <expression>` statement.
+-   **Return Statements**: Functions can return values using the `return <expression>` statement

 -   **Print & Exit Statements**: Print variables or literals to the console.
-Exit the REPL with `exit` or `exit program`.
+Exit the REPL with `exit` or `exit program`

--   **REPL Mode**: Interactive execution allows live parsing and execution of commands.
+-   **REPL Mode**: Interactive execution allows live parsing and execution of commands

 ----------